 At the trial in which He was tried and challenged by the Sanhedrin, Jesus told them He was the Messiah when they interrogated Him.

 In Christ, the way to the goal of full humanization has been opened to us, and He is the way to it, for he is the way to communion with God as a community of people whom we cannot reduce to the status of objects, and thus the way to full communion with our fellows.
 Through His incarnation as man, Christ has made communion with Himself as God accessible to us.

 1. I am the Good Shepherd

-At that time Jesus said to the Pharisees: I am the Shepherd.
-The good Shepherd lays down his soul for his sheep; but the hired man, and he who is not a shepherd, and whose sheep are not his own, sees the wolf coming and leaves the sheep and flees; and the wolf takes them and scatters them, and the hired man flees because he is hired and does not care for the sheep.
+At that time, Jesus said to the Pharisees: I am the Shepherd.
+The good Shepherd lays down his soul for his sheep, but the hired man, and he who is not a shepherd, and whose sheep are not his own, sees the wolf coming and leaves the sheep and flees; and the wolf takes them and scatters them, and the hired man runs because he is engaged and does not care for the sheep.
 I am the good Shepherd, and I know My own, and My own know Me.
 As the Father knows Me, so I know the Father.
 And my soul I lay up for the sheep.
 I have other sheep, which are not of this fold.
-And those I must bring, and they will hear My voice and there will be one flock and one Shepherd.
+And those I must bring, and they will hear My voice, and there will be one flock and one Shepherd.

 2. I am the Light of the World

 Jesus, Himself declared that he is the one who gives light to the world.
 He confessed that He is God and the Son of Man.
 Who among men could say: I am the light of the world.
 He who comes after me shall not walk in darkness, but Jesus?
 Only Jesus could say these words.
 And the Truth of His words He sealed with the supreme Sacrifice.

 I am the Way and the Truth and the Life